 The majority of pharmaceutical and academic research & development activities investigating the physiological and disease-fighting properties of cannabis revolves around the understanding of one class of biologically active ingredients, the cannabinoids.
 In the 1960s, several compounds were isolated from the cannabis plant.
 While there are over 100 different cannabinoids identified in cannabis, the two most well-known and studied compounds in the cannabis plant also happen to be the two that occur in the largest quantity: Δ9-tetrahydrocannabinol (“THC”) and cannabidiol (“CBD”).
 Many of the remaining compounds demonstrate unique properties and mechanisms apart from those of psychoactive THC and non-psychoactive cannabidiol.Learn More

-This is just a small sample of cannabinoid receptors.
+This is a sample of some cannabinoid receptors.

 Before the 1980s, it was often speculated that cannabinoids produced their effects through nonspecific interaction with cell membranes, instead of interacting with specific receptors.
 The discovery of the first cannabinoid receptors occurred in the 1980s and helped to clarify their role.
 These receptors are common in mammals, birds, fish and reptiles.
-There are currently two known types of cannabinoid receptors: CB1 and CB2.
+While there are numerous cannabinoid receptors in the human body, the two most well-known are the cannabinoid receptor 1 (CB1), which is more significant to the central nervous system, and cannabinoid receptor 2 (CB2), which is more common with the immune system.Learn More

 Phytocannabinoids occur naturally in the cannabis plant and are concentrated in a viscous resin that is produced in glandular structures known as trichomes.
 In addition to cannabinoids, the resin is rich in terpenes, which are largely responsible for the scent of the cannabis plant.